 The sand is soft, and the beach is ready to be explored.
 With few lifeguards and big surf, choose where you set up accordingly, especially if you have children.
 With no restaurants in proximity, I highly suggest bringing a picnic so you can stay all day and enjoy what Nantucket life is all about.

-Sit back and watch children play in a safe and fun designated area.
+Sit back and watch children play in a safe and fun designated area at Children’s Beach and Playground.
 With calm waters, a quaint atmosphere, and a playground on site, this family-friendly beach is the perfect excursion.
 Walk up and down the beach, collecting shells and looking at boats in the distance.

 This is ideal for young children who want to have a paddle and explore a secure beach, while parents relax watching them.
 This is close to town and perfect for families who want to get outside, enjoy the beautiful weather, and be a local for a day!

 Take on a local favorite and head onto the south shore for a classic New England beach.
 Surfside is a picturesque beach with unspoiled dunes and a big swell, making it a delight for all beach lovers.
 Play games, jump in the waves, and feel the cool breeze in your hair.

 Pack your beach bag and bike over to Surfside to experience a fantastic beach, with wide open space and beautiful views.
 Try surfing or grab a boogie board, and start a new activity on your visit to this iconic Atlantic beach on Nantucket Island.

 Tip: This is one of my favorite beaches to walk because it is completely untouched when you get past the crowds.

 Cisco Beach is a beach on the south shore that’s super popular with surfers.
 With wide white beach and a heavy surf, it’s no wonder this a popular spot in the summer months.